guillaume-pages/guillaume-pages/README.md

 I'm currently working on :

 - Social Network (Training project) : this project is finished but I want to finish some features and redesign the content.
 This project was done at 6 using Apache2, MySQL, PHPMyAdmin and PHP.
 The goal was to create a social network in order to connect users to each other, we started on the theme of board games.
 You can watch the <a href="https://github.com/guillaume-pages/projet-collectif-reseau-social-php">repo</a>.

 - Wine Cellar: this one is my big one.
 The project is to create a mobile application coupled with a web interface.
 I want my user to be able to access their wine cellar directly in their phone.
 Some applications already exist but I want to add my own product to the offer list already present.
 I aim to do a big project that will help me get my diploma and that could perhaps lead to business creation.
 For the moment I have just worked on the interface, made a first model on Figma and followed a tutorial in order to start experimenting with the Kotlin language.
 As I am looking for a work-study program, I am putting the project on hold in order to focus on my first languages and find a company that will want to welcome me and collaborate with me.
 In the meantime you can see a first part of the project <a href="https://github.com/guillaume-pages/Wine_cellar">here</a>.

+- Node.js app: as part of a training exercise, with a friend we want to go further in the project and want to create a small API using Node.js.
+The goal is that the client-side user enters a sentence, our client-side code sends the request to our server, which enters it into the database.
+Another feature will be that the customer presses a button and a random phrase from the database will be transmitted to them.

 Future projet :